hayotensor/hypermind/docs/user/benchmarks.md

 ### DHT performance

-In turn, [this benchmark](https://github.com/learning-at-home/hivemind/blob/master/benchmarks/benchmark_dht.py) can be used to measure performance impact of changes to hivemind.dht.
+In turn, [this benchmark](https://github.com/learning-at-home/hivemind/blob/master/benchmarks/benchmark_dht.py) can be used to measure performance impact of changes to hypermind.dht.
 It spawns a DHT with `num_peers` participants, then chooses one peer that will declare `num_experts` total experts in batches of `expert_batch_size`.
 Then, another peer will consecutively get all peers and check if they are there.